-Letting employer An employer which outsources or transfers a part of its services and put in place via Government Regulations, for workers in local government.
+The Local Government Pension Scheme, a public sector pension arrangement put in place via Government Regulations, for workers in local government.
 These Regulations also dictate eligibility (particularly for Scheduled Bodies), members' contribution rates, benefit calculations and certain governance requirements.
 The LGPS is divided into 100 Funds which map the UK.
 Each LGPS Fund is autonomous to the extent not dictated by Regulations, e.g. regarding investment strategy, employer contributions and choice of advisers.